-At the discretion of the employee's supervisor, To the extent permitted by law and after consultation with the Human Resources Director or their designee, proof of illness in the form of a doctor's certificate or an advice nurse statement may be required for any period of absence for which sick leave is claimed; however, when absence is for more than three (3) consecutive workdays the employee shall file such proof of illness as outlined above with the department head stating the cause of the absence at any time after an employee has used fifty percent (50%) of their annual sick leave accrual in a calendar year.
+To the extent permitted by law and after consultation with the Human Resources Director or their designee, proof of illness in the form of a doctor's certificate or an advice nurse statement may be required at any time after an employee has used fifty percent (50%) of their annual sick leave accrual in a calendar year.
 Proof of illness in the form of a doctor's certificate or an advice nurse statement shall not be required at any time before an employee has used fifty percent (50%) of their annual sick leave accrual in a calendar year.